Zhehao97/Zhehao97/README.md

 ### About Me
 - 🔭 I’m currently a PhD candidate in Management Science and Engineering, Tsinghua University.
-- 🌱 I lies my interest on the intersection of statistical learning, optimization and causal inference.
+- 🌱 I lies my interest on the intersection of causal inference, statistical learning and optimization theory.
 - 🤔 I’m particular interested in developing methods and frameworks for problems in data-driven decision-making.
 - 📫 Reach me at lizh21@mails.tsinghua.edu.cn